PostgreSQL is an open source relational database management system developed by a worldwide team of volunteers.

 Enable SSL (optional)

-Data Studio supports secure (encrypted) connections to the server using the TLS (Transport Layer Security) protocol.
+Looker Studio supports secure (encrypted) connections to the server using the TLS (Transport Layer Security) protocol.
 TLS is also referred to as SSL (Secure Sockets Layer).
-To enable a secure connection, check Enable SSL, then provide your SSL client configuration files.
+To enable a secure connection, check Enable SSL, then provide your SSL configuration files.

 Learn more about PostgreSQL secure connections.